remy-abergel/linear-superres/c/README.md

 gnuplot -p /tmp/scatterplot.gnuplot
 ```

-### Influence of the displacement configuration over the quality of the reconstruction (reproduce Figure 9)
+### Influence of the displacement configuration over the quality of the reconstruction (reproduce Figure 9 of the companion article)

 In the next experiment, we reproduce some results similar to that
 displayed in the first row of Figure 9, showing how the displacement